The visa system in Mexico has its unique aspects.

 This route is designed for people with siblings, children, parents, or stepparents who are already Mexican citizens or have Permanent Resident status.

-You can even apply for a Permanent Resident visa if you come to Mexico on a tourist visa and have a baby in the country.
+You can even apply for a Permanent Resident visa right away if you come to Mexico on a tourist visa and have a baby in the country.

 Statements from your bank or proof of payment from your employer will usually work to certify your financial solvency.
 In some cases, you may also need to submit a note from your financial institution, stamped and printed on their official letterhead, verifying that your name and bank details are valid.